 While this list of acknowledgments has grown long, I would be terribly remiss if I did not directly recognize the crucial contributions of coauthors and colleagues in influencing and shaping both my thought and, in some instances, the actual words written in this book.
 Although the conceptual foundation for this book was clearly laid in several single-authored articles during the 1990s, later collaborations were of critical importance.
-6 I would like to recognize Professor C. K. Prahalad (University of Michigan Business School) for his important influence in our joint work that developed the original idea of the bottom of the pyramid as a business opportunity.7 This work can be found in parts of Chapters 5, 6, and 9.
+I would like to recognize Professor C.K.
+Prahalad (University of Michigan Business School) for his important influence in our joint work that developed the original idea of the bottom of the pyramid as a business opportunity.
+This work can be found in parts of Chapters 5, 6, and 8.
 Professor Clayton Christensen (Harvard Business School) also deserves special note.
-He and I have coauthored two articles that join his theory of disruptive innovation with my work on sustainable development and the base of the pyramid.8 This joint work can be found in Chapter 5.
-I have also worked closely with Professor Sanjay Sharma (Wilfred Laurier Business School) in recent years.
+He and I have coauthored two articles that join his theory of disruptive innovation with my work on sustainable development and the base of the pyramid.
+This joint work can be found in Chapter 5.
+I have also worked closely with Professor Sanjay Sharma (now Dean of the Molson School of Business at Concordia University) in recent years.
 Our joint work on engaging fringe stakeholders and radical transactiveness can be found in the pages of Chapter 7.9

-Several doctoral students at the University of North Carolina have also been important colleagues and collaborators over the past seven years.
-I have known Mark Milstein for 10 years, beginning at Michigan, where he was a student in the CEMP Program.
-During his tenure as a doctoral student at UNC, he and I coauthored two articles.
-10 Our joint work on creative destruction and sustainability can be found in the pages of Chapters 2 and 4; portions of Chapter 3 are also directly attributable to our collaboration on creating sustainable value.
+Two former doctoral students at the University of North Carolina have also been important colleagues and collaborators over the past ten years.
+I have known Mark Milstein for over 15 years, beginning at Michigan, where he was a student in the CEMP Program.
+Since he began as a doctoral student at UNC, he and I have coauthored three articles.
+Our joint work on creative destruction and sustainability can be found in the pages of Chapters 2 and 4; portions of Chapter 3 are also directly attributable to our collaboration on creating sustainable value.
+I am proud to say that our work together continues-Mark is currently Director of the Center for Sustainable Global Enterprise at Cornell.
 Collaboration with Ted London, given his extensive international experience, has also been extremely valuable.
-Joint work with Ted examining emerging market strategies for the base of the pyramid business entry can be found in parts of Chapters 6 and 8.11 Finally, although Erik Simanis and I have yet to publish an article together, he has had a significant influence on my thinking over the past few years.
-The mark of his work, which brings economic anthropology into the business strategy field, can be found in parts of Chapters 7 and 8.
+Joint work with Ted during his doctoral student days at North Carolina examining emerging market strategies for the base of the pyramid business entry can be found in parts of Chapters 6 and 8.
+Ted, who is now a Senior Fellow at the Davidson Institute at Michigan, heading up their program on the Base of the Pyramid, has already made several important written contributions to this emerging field.
+Ted and I are also in the final stages of editing a new book on the Base of the Pyramid, to be published by Prentice Hall later this year.